-A CD ladder can prove to be a handy savings tool.
-This is especially true for those who need some extra structure and discipline when it comes to savings.
 Certificates of deposit, or CDs, come in various term lengths.
 Once you make your initial deposit, you cannot access the money in the account until the end of the account’s term, also known as its maturity date.
-A CD ladder means you’re socking money away in CDs of various maturity dates.
+A CD ladder means you’re socking money away in CDs of various maturity dates at the same time.
 This structure prevents you from dipping into your savings unnecessarily but also allows you more access to your cash at different intervals.
 To utilize this or other investment strategies, consider working with a financial advisor.

 If you’re looking to build a CD ladder, chances are you already know what it is.
 To brush up, a CD ladder is when you open multiple CD accounts at the same time, each with a different maturity date.
 This allows you to create a source of income that remains steady over the years.